Abdominal Bloating & Pain

 Chances are you have digestive issues.
 And you’re not alone.

 In Australia seventy percent of people say digestive concerns negatively impact their lives every single day.
-Many suffer in silent embarrassment, worry and discomfort over the rumbling and gurgling - the cramps, bloating and gas, the constipation or diarrhoea.
+Many suffer in silent embarrassment, worry and discomfort over the rumbling and gurgling - the cramps, bloating and gas, the constipation or diarrhoea with abdominal bloating and pain.

 If your digestive tract isn’t operating efficiently, you have too few friendly bacteria and an overabundance of the bad stuff, so your body doesn’t make use of all the nutrients you’re feeding it.